World Maritime University

-The World Maritime University (WMU) in Malmö, Sweden, is a postgraduate maritime university founded within the framework of the International Maritime Organization (IMO), a specialized agency of the United Nations.
-Established by an IMO Assembly Resolution in 1983, the aim of WMU is to further enhance the objectives and goals of IMO and IMO member States around the world through education, research, and capacity building.
+The World Maritime University (WMU), in Malmö, Sweden, is a postgraduate maritime university founded within the framework of the International Maritime Organization (IMO)—a specialized agency of the United Nations.
+Established by an IMO Assembly Resolution in 1983, the aim of WMU is to be the world centre of excellence in postgraduate maritime and oceans education, professional training and research, while building global capacity and promoting sustainable development.

 Status

 WMU is considered an international university and has been granted the status of a UN institution by its host country, the Government of Sweden.
-Serving as a center for people of many nationalities to participate in teaching and learning, WMU encourages international co-operation to address international maritime problems and coordinate international action.
+Serving as a center for people of many nationalities to participate in teaching and learning.
+WMU encourages international co-operation to address international maritime problems and coordinate international action.
 Programmes offered include Ph.D. and M.Sc. degrees in Maritime Affairs as well as an M.Phil.
 Post-graduate diplomas are offered via distance education in Marine Insurance Law & Practice, Maritime Energy, Executive Maritime Management, and International Maritime Law.
 An LLM in International Maritime Law is also available via distance learning.
 Customized Executive Professional Development Courses (EPDCs) and international conferences and events cater to the professional maritime community.
 The University has an active research portfolio that includes maritime and ocean-related projects.

-As part of IMO, WMU is an education provider that is independent of any individual national education system, and is not a Swedish institution.
+WMU is an education provider independent of any individual national education system, meaning that it is not a Swedish institution.
 The MSc in Maritime Affairs and the PhD in Maritime Affairs are accredited by the Government of Sweden, as well as the Ministry for Education and by ZEvA (Zentrale Evaluations- und Akkreditierungsagentur Hannover/ Central Evaluation and Accreditation Agency Hanover).
-WMU is operated for all IMO member States and is entitled to conduct activities in Sweden under the agreement concluded between IMO and the Government of Sweden and the provisions of the Charter of WMU adopted by IMO for WMU activities in Sweden (A 25/Res.
+WMU is operated for all IMO member States and is entitled to conduct activities in Sweden under the agreement concluded between IMO and the Government of Sweden and the provisions of the Charter of the WMU adopted by IMO for the WMU activities in Sweden (A 25/Res.
 1030).

 History

 In the early 1980s, the IMO recognized that there was a shortage of well-qualified, highly educated maritime experts, particularly in lesser developed nations.
 To address this gap, the IMO endeavored to found an institution to support member States with the high-level education necessary to implement international Conventions.
 Subsequently, in 1981 it passed Resolution A. 501(XII), which requested that the Secretary-General of the United Nations take all steps in order to establish a world maritime university.

 In determining the institution's location, then IMO Secretary-General, Dr. C.P.
 Srivastava, approached the Swedish Ministry of Transport who welcomed the idea and Malmö was determined as the home of the institution.
-With the financial support of the Swedish government, the City of Malmö, and private donations, WMU was inaugurated on 4 July 1983.
+With the financial support of the Swedish government, the City of Malmö, and private donations, the WMU was inaugurated on 4 July 1983.